Deb Fischer: Abortion

 Fischer supports a national abortion ban without exceptions for rape or incest.
-She supports the 2022 overturning of Roe v.
+She supported the 2022 overturning of Roe v.
 Wade.

 Climate change

 Fischer rejects conclusions by the international scientific community that human emissions of greenhouse gases are the primary cause of global warming in recent decades.
 In May 2015, a legislative aide said, "the senator acknowledges the climate is changing but believes it is due to natural cycles."